SAP-archive/teched2021-DEV161/exercises/exB/README.md

 Close this dialog with the "X" button in the upper-right corner.

-Click on "Create" button, but this time you select the "AppGyver Project" option.

-In the dialog which appears, provide the project name based on your username such as "HeroRent001", where XX is your user number.

-Navigate back to the Page view by clicking the "Empty page" link in the upper-left corner or pressing the "X" button in the upper-right corner.
+Navigate back to the Page view by clicking the "Empty page" link in the upper-left corner and then clicking on the actual empty page or pressing the "X" button in the upper-right corner.

 We will now add a "Data variable" to make sure we have an in-memory, runtime represenation of the data we want to retrieve from our back-end.

-Switch to the "Variabes" view, by toggling the button on thr right.
+Switch to the "Variabes" view, by toggling the button to the right. (you find this switch in the upper right corner of the screen, a toggle between "view" and "variables")

 In the menu on the left, click "DATA VARIABLES".